ddev/ddev/docs/users/cli-usage.md

 ### Executing Commands in Containers
 The `ddev exec` command allows you to run shell commands in the container for a ddev service.
 By default, commands are executed on the web service container, in the docroot path of your project.
 This allows you to use [the developer tools included in the web container](developer-tools.md).
 For example, to run the Drush CLI in the web container, you would run `ddev exec drush status`.

 To run a shell command in the container for a different service, use the `--service` flag at the beginning of your exec command to specify the service the command should be run against.
-For example, to run the mysql client in the database, container, you would run `ddev exec --service db mysql`.
+For example, to run the mysql client in the database container, you would run `ddev exec --service db mysql`.

+To run a shell command as root in the container, use the `--root` flag at the beginning of your exec command.
+For example, to run the apt-get update command, which requires root privileges, you would run `ddev exec --root apt-get update`.

 Commands can also be executed using the shorter `ddev . <cmd>` alias.